-The Islands Trust established the History, Heritage and Conservation Grant-In-Aid to fund initiatives that contribute to the conservation of the Islands Trust Area’s history and heritage.
+Islands Trust established the History and Heritage Conservation Grants-in-Aid Program to fund initiatives that contribute to the conservation of history and heritage in the Islands Trust Area.

-- Increase public awareness, understanding and/or appreciation of the history and/or heritage of the Islands Trust Area, including cultural heritage and/or contribute to the understanding of Indigenous Peoples on the island
+- Increase public awareness, understanding, and appreciation of the history and heritage of the Islands Trust Area, and/or

 How Do I Apply?

-To apply for a grant, applicants must complete, and submit, the History, Heritage and Conservation Grant-in-Aid Application Form, which includes sections about:
+To apply for this grant-in-aid, applicants must submit a completed History and Heritage Conservation Grant-in-Aid Application Form, which includes sections about:

 - The amount of money you are requesting